Panda-Ghost/notes-pre-gr.2/ENGL/tsox/test.md

 In this grand hall, there display a group of great alumni of XJTU.

+---

-蔡锷 Cai E, a military general, a Chinese revolutionary leader in Xinhai Revolution of 1911;
+蔡锷 Cai E, a military general, a Chinese revolutionary leader in Xinhai Revolution of 1911

+---

 钱学森 Qian Xuesen (Tsien Hsue-shen), an eminent scientist and the founding father of Chinese rocketry and spaceflight.

+张光斗 Zhang Guangdou, the leading expert in China's water conservancy and hydropower engineering.

 吴文俊 Wu Wenjun, the master of topology in the world.

-张光斗Zhang Guangdou, the leading expert in China's water conservancy and hydropower engineering.